-- Roasted vegetable and tofu stir-fry with a savory soy-ginger sauce.
-This colorful and flavorful stir-fry is a delightful way to enjoy a variety of veggies.
+- Roasted vegetable and tofu stir-fry with a savoury soy-ginger sauce.
+This colourful and flavourful stir-fry is a delightful way to enjoy a variety of veggies.

 - Fresh fruit platter with a mix of seasonal fruits like watermelon, pineapple, and grapes.
 A simple yet satisfying snack bursting with natural sweetness.